ckbsbal/Kodi-IR-Controller-ESP8266/README.md

 2. Point your IR remote towards the IR receiver and press the channel numbers.

-3. Enjoy controlling Kodi using the old-school IR remote!
+3. Enjoy effortlessly opening PVR channels on Kodi using the old-school IR remote!

 ## Kodi API Commands